Worldpay/Worldpay-VTEX-CG/README.md

-# VTEX-WPG
+# WORLDPAY-VTEX-CG
-VTEXT WPG plug in
+VTEXT  plug in